 How could Roger maintain a realistic level of income while spending valuable time with his sick mother?
 With a little bit of research Roger found a solution.
 He decided to become a paid caregiver here in Texas.

-In many circumstances, a family caregiver is not eligible to qualify for financial support for providing care to a loved one and the hardships on these families, both financially and emotionally, are downright staggering.
+In many circumstances, family caregivers are not eligible to qualify for financial support for providing care to a loved one and the hardships on these familes, both financially and emotionally, are downright staggering.
 The AARP is widely quoted as projecting that there is nearly half a trillion dollars annually in America in unpaid labor for people caring for a loved one.
 Meantime, a new report from Bankers Life Center for Secure Retirement surveyed middle-income baby boomers, 46% of whom expect to become caregivers in the future, with 92% of those anticipating being a family caregiver stating that they are willing to make significant lifestyle sacrifices in order to care for a loved one.
 As was the case with Roger, those sacrifices were creating a financial burden that was becoming untenable.

 In Texas, if your loved one is a Medicaid recipient, they may be able to legally hire you as a paid caregiver.
 Roger, in fact, took that path to providing care for his mother after coming to Pride PHC for guidance and assistance, but there are multiple ways to be registered and to receive income as a caregiver in Texas.
 If there’s one thing Roger is sure about, it’s that caring for a loved one is a very demanding job, both in terms of time and the emotional strain.
 But he tells us that his “career” as a caregiver can be the perfect compromise to staying financially afloat while spending crucial time with a loved one who has a terminal illness.